Updated: Oct. 8, 5:43 PM EST

 Miami Heat: Don’t ever discount the legendary Pat Riley

 - Miami is in a difficult situation in that it has already dealt away first-round picks in 2021 and 2023.
-The team also won’t have anywhere near a valuable draft pick this year given its status as a legit title contender.
+The team also won’t have anywhere near a valuable draft pick this year given its status as the Eastern Conference champions

-- From the Heat’s perspective, this just makes too much sense.
+- From the Heat’s perspective, this just makes too much sense if they don’t have to include Herro.
 Teaming Giannis up with Jimmy Butler would represent another major coup for one of the best front office heads in NBA history, Pat Riley.

 Dallas Mavericks: Mark Cuban making a splash for Giannis would make sense